WHY THIS MATTERS

 MORE PEOPLE BEING HAPPY, SINGING TOGETHER

 First and foremost, BHS ensures its singing communities are healthy, happy, and thriving -- it’s about them -- that local experience.
-In 2019, singing community volunteers gave 3.4 million hours of their time, an estimated $86.5 million in value, to better their barbershop communities.
+On average, singing community volunteers give 3.4 million hours of their time, an estimated $86.5 million in value, to better their barbershop communities.
 Add in the hundreds of hours spent in performance, visitations to hospitals, nursing homes, food pantries, homeless shelters, prisons, support for local music programs — and BHS is a powerful philanthropic force for good.
-In 2019, barbershop chapters performed over 7,500 shows, nearly 4,100 of these free community performances.
+Each year, barbershop chapters typically perform over 7,500 shows, nearly 4,100 of these being free community performances.

 The BHS organization as a whole may well be the largest singing community in the world, driving the growth of barbershop for 10 international alliances in addition to barbershop in North America.
 We’re also making sure we engage BHS community fans—drive-by YouTube viewers, for example— into ongoing relationships.
-Right now, we maintain connections with nearly 100,000 followers and fans, and some of the 140,000+ YouTube subscribers who account for some of the 16 million annual views.
+Right now, we maintain connections with over 200,000 followers and fans, and some of the 185,000+ YouTube subscribers who account for some of the 16 million annual views.

 YOUR GIFT REINFORCES THE SOCIAL BOND AMONG SINGERS